hollyyfc/project-1-r_mageddon/proposal/proposal.md

 Other variables in the dataset include the commercial’s brand, title, thumbnail, description, year, poster channel’s name, Youtube ID, Youtube etag, Youtube URL, and audience engagement metrics (likes, dislikes, comments, favourites).
-In total, the `youtube` dataset had 247 rows and 25 columns.
+In total, the `youtube` dataset has 247 rows and 25 columns.

 ## Motivation

-We chose this dataset because Super Bowl commercials are often a unique and interesting topic to explore.
-More specifically, we are interested in digging into the several logical variables and how they might be influencing the views and likes of the ads.
-Then, we are also interested in looking at how this relation may have changed over the years and whether there is some relation between certain years and the kinds of ads made in those years.
-The variables in the dataset are also clean and convenient to be pulled and used, which allows us to delve directly into data visualization.
+We chose this dataset because Super Bowl commercials are an important cultural marker in the US and exploring their content and engagement can potentially reveal some interesting insights.
+More specifically, we are interested in digging into the dataset’s several boolean content variables and how they influence the views and likes of the ads.
+Then, we also want
+look at how this relation has changed over the years and whether there is any trend between certain years and the kinds of ads made in those years.
+Lastly, the variables in the dataset are also clean and convenient to be pulled and used, which allows us to delve directly into data visualization and analysis.

 ## Questions